 Sami started following me on Instagram some time ago, after seeing my photos I made with our mutual friend Ashley.
-Eventually I noticed her liking my photos, I direct messaged her, and then we found ourselves having a beach photo shoot the very next day.
+Eventually I noticed her liking my photos, I direct messaged her, and then we found ourselves having a beach photo shoot on the Toronto Islands the very next day.
 It was that easy.

 Now let’s get to the nerdy photography info.
 As usual when I shoot on the beach, my Nikon 70-200mm FX ƒ/2.8G ED VR II AF-S Zoom Lens is my best friend.
 I tend to work with the longest end of the lens for the most compression of the subject and the most separation from the background.
 For some shots where I wanted a top-down perspective in close, I switched to the shorter Nikon 50mm FX ƒ/1.4G AF-S Lens for a wider view and its closer focusing abilities.

 The light on this particular day was interesting, as wispy clouds dominated the sky, providing a nice diffuser for the sun.
 No other lighting or modifiers were used during this beach photo shoot.
 Here’s what our view was like of the sun setting over the condo towers of Toronto’s west end: